 “An ABL kinase allosteric inhibitor is currently in clinical trials for therapy-resistant leukemias,” said Pendergast.
 “These new findings suggest it could also be repurposed for breast cancer metastasis to the brain.”

-This winter, Pendergast and her team was the recipient of one of two grants awarded by the new Duke Center for Brain and Spine Metastasis— each one in the amount of $50,000, with the possibility of an extension to $100,000 in the second year.
+This winter, Pendergast and her team was the recipient of one of two grants awarded by the new Duke Center for Brain and Spine Metastasis — each one in the amount of $50,000, with the possibility of an extension to $100,000 in the second year.
+(Duke Cancer Institute, in collaboration with the Department of Neurosurgery and the Translating Duke Health Initiative, launched the center this past fall.)
 The award was for her continued research identifying these potentially actionable signaling networks that promote breast cancer metastasis to the brain.
 Pendergast anticipates that this particular project will take at least another five years, so her team has recently applied for a five-year NIH grant to extend the research.

 As the preclinical work in mouse models continues, the team will be looking at combination therapies and seeking to identify the precise mechanisms that allow tumors to not only cross the blood-brain barrier but successfully colonize the brain and acquire resistance to current therapies.
 They’ve already identified, in mice, several molecular targets that are important for brain metastasis.